 This small group trip hosts a maximum of 14 travellers and has been designed to cause the minimum disruption to the Alaskan environment and to local communities.
 There will be opportunities for cultural exchange with the locals so you can learn how people live in this land of extremes.
 Solo travellers are always welcome and single room supplements are available at the lodge.

 So, what are you waiting for?
 Grab your camera and head north to Alaska.
 Reindeer, ice sculptures, geothermal hot springs and the incredible Aurora Borealis await.

 Check dates, prices & availability

-We operate in small groups of 14-18 or less to minimize our impact on the culture and the environment where we visit.
+We operate this tour with a maximum group size of 18 travelers to minimize our impact on the culture and the environment where we visit.